Thymus: Other animals

 The thymus is present in all jawed vertebrates, where it undergoes the same shrinkage with age and plays the same immunological function as in other vertebrates.
 Recently, in 2011, a discrete thymus-like lympho-epithelial structure, termed the thymoid, was discovered in the gills of larval lampreys.
 Hagfish possess a protothymus associated with the pharyngeal velar muscles, which is responsible for a variety of immune responses.

-The thymus is also present in most other vertebrates with similar structure and function as the human thymus.
+The thymus is also present in most other vertebrates, with structure and function similar to the human thymus.
 A second thymus in the neck has been reported sometimes to occur in the mouse.
 As in humans, the guinea pig's thymus naturally atrophies as the animal reaches adulthood, but the athymic hairless guinea pig (which arose from a spontaneous laboratory mutation) possesses no thymic tissue whatsoever, and the organ cavity is replaced with cystic spaces.